⚠ COVID-19 INFORMATION: Vaccine Information, Other Resources

 Myocarditis/Pericarditis

-Myocarditis is the inflammation of the heart muscle and pericarditis is the inflammation of the lining outside the heart.
-In both cases, the body's immune system is causing inflammation either to try to get rid of the infection or in response to some other trigger.
-With rheumatoid arthritis and the other noninfectious diseases, the body is responding to some trigger with an abnormal or exaggerated response of the body's immune system.
+Myocarditis is caused by inflammation of the heart muscle and pericarditis is caused by inflammation of the lining outside the heart.
+In both cases, the body's immune system is producing inflammation either to try to get rid of an infection or in response to a trigger.
+Sometimes, the body has an abnormal or exaggerated response of the immune system which can cause inflammation to the heart as described above with either myocarditis or pericarditis.

 What Causes Myocarditis or Pericarditis?